StephenCsengo/f1-results/README.md

 # Formula 1 Race Results

 Welcome to the Formula 1 Race Results project!
 This project is designed to provide Formula 1 race results from any year of competition.
-It aims to be a valuable tool any F1 enthusiast.
+It aims to be a valuable tool for any F1 enthusiast.

 ## About